chambost/coderacademy-terminal-assignment/README.md

 # Improv Cloze Drama

-This project aims to offer a vocabulary experience.
+This project aims to offer a fill-in-the-blank vocabulary experience.

 ## R4.
 Link to source code repository